The future belongs to the institution that both recognizes and creates

 Fearlessness Teaching: Reviews

-The following are links to publications that have significantly discussed my new book The World's Fearlessness Teachings:
+The following are links to publications that have significantly discussed my work and life in general and/or my new book The World's Fearlessness Teachings:

 1. Dr. Carl Leggo "Living Love: Confessions of a Fearful Teacher" -2011